• Home

 19 Saturday May 2012

-Posted by lovingtheride in outdoors, photography, travel
+Posted outdoors, photography, travel

 bike share leon spain, leon spain bronze footprints, leon spain bronze shells in sidewalk, leon spain camino sights, leon spain camino tips, leon spain cathedral stained glass, leon spain juliet balcony, leon spain palm sunday, leon spain pilgrim footprints, leon spain shells, mediterranean geraniums, santiago de compostela, walking the camino leon to santiago, walking the way of st. james